cap-java/sdm/README.md

 ## Known Restrictions

 - Repository : This plugin does not support the use of versioned repositories.
 - File size : Attachments are limited to a maximum size of 700 MB.
+If the repository is [onboarded](https://help.sap.com/docs/document-management-service/sap-document-management-service/internal-repository?version=Cloud&locale=en-US) with virus scan enabled for all files, attachments are are limited to a maximum size of 400 MB.

 ## Support, Feedback, Contributing